CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

     ![](./images/compvi(20).png)

-    > **Note:** If you face any issues after running the command like process cannot access the file because it is being used by another process please ignore and proceed with next lab.
+    > **Note:** If you face any issues after running the command, like the process cannot access the file because it is being used by another process, please ignore and proceed with the next lab.

 ## Summary
 In this lab, you have completed:

 + Opened the cloned folder in Visual Studio Code
-+ Provisioned a Azure AI services resource
++ Provisioned an Azure AI services resource
 + Prepared to use the Azure AI Vision SDK
 + Viewed the images you will analyze
 + Analyzed an image to suggest a caption
 + Got suggested tags for an image
 + Got image categories
 + Got brands in an image
-+ Detected and locate objects in an image
++ Detect and locate objects in an image
 + Got moderation ratings for an image
 + Generated a thumbnail image